GerdaVaranaviciute/BaigiamasisDarbas/README.md

     3.2.
 Proceed with the payment after entering valid customer data

         3.2.1.
 Add item to shopping cart;
         3.2.2.
-Press "Atsiskaityti";
+Press "Go to chekout";
         3.2.3.
 Enter Vardas "TEST";
         3.2.4.
 Enter Pavardë "TEST";
         3.2.5.
 Enter Telefono numeris "862222222";
         3.2.6.
 Enter El.
 Paðto adresas "TEST@gmail.com";
         3.2.7.
-Possible proceed with the purchase;
+Tick checkbox to agree with the Rules of purchase and Privacy policy;
+        3.2.8.
+Click button "Place an order";

     3.3.
 Discount code functionality